rsbastos/DIO/Amdocs_JAVA/desafio-dio-banco/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.rsb.desafio-dio-banco' is invalid and this project uses 'com.rsb.desafiodiobanco' instead.
+* The original package name 'com.rsb.desafio-dio-banco' is invalid and this project uses 'com.rsb.desafio_dio_banco' instead.

 # Getting Started